Deriving volume density profiles of filaments from observed surface densities: Discussion

 We devised a simple test to investigate quantitatively how using median profiles of spatially varying filaments affects the resulting profile shapes and fitting results.
 The test was performed on model profiles with 10\% noise added but no background, so that the effect of averaging is demonstrated in isolation from background subtraction uncertainty.
 A nonuniform filament with varying profiles along its crest was simulated using the models of a long straight filament (Sect.~\ref{convolved_models}) with $R_{\rm T}=0.5$ pc, $\xi_{\rm T}=$ \{1, 2\}, and $\beta_{\rm T}=$ \{1, 2, 3, 6\}.
 These ranges are representative of filaments observed with \emph{Herschel}.
 The result is geometric in origin and robust to the specific choice of ranges; wider ranges yield proportionally larger overestimation factors but the same systematic trend.
 The profiles were scaled radially multiple times using random scaling factors (drawn from a normal distribution) in the interval $[0.7, 1.5]$ to create a distribution of 400 profiles with boundary radii between $0.7R$ and $1.5R$ and correspondingly varying slopes $\beta$, widths $h$, and measured widths $H$.
 The median profile computed from these varying profiles was then fitted with the Plummer function from Eq.~(\ref{plummerfun}).

 Results are shown in Fig.~\ref{fig:varying_median}.
 The median profile, which differs significantly from the original individual profiles, is well fitted by the Plummer function with a derived volume density slope $\beta=3.51$ and core width $2r_{\rm c}=0.52$ pc.
-However, this power-law median profile is fundamentally incompatible with the true surface density profiles of the model filament at $r\gtrsim r_{\rm c}$.
+However, this power-law median profile cannot reproduce the \chg{decline} near the boundary present in the true surface density profiles of the model filament at $r\gtrsim r_{\rm c}$.
 The derived slope and measured width $H=0.45$ pc from the Plummer fit are overestimated relative to the median values of the individual model profiles ($\tilde{\beta}=2.5$ and $\tilde{H}=0.34$ pc) by factors of 1.40 and 1.35, respectively.
 The median profile shows evidence of the boundary presence only at $r\gtrsim 0.65$ pc and, unlike the true $\Sigma(r)$ profiles, begins a steeper decline very close to the fitted boundary $R=0.75$ pc.
 The latter is overestimated by a factor of 1.50 relative to the true median boundary $\tilde{R}=0.50$ pc.